MaxDistructo/maxdistructo.github.io/platinum/tos.md

 4) If users are under the Age of 18 but above the Age of 13, they shall have informed their Parent or Guardian to these terms.

 # Disclaimer
 The Platinum Discord Bot is licensed under the MIT License.
 Users of the services provided by the Bot are protected by the [Privacy Policy](https://maxdistructo.github.io/platinum/privacy.md).
-Violations of the aformentioned privacy policy may get a User banned/restricted from further use of the Bot.